2024/10/01

 }

 To explain the above a little, we pass the Bearer token headers here so we can authenticate the API request.
 If you don’t have any mutators and are just reading data, you can use the default schema and pass a blank token.
-We still need to pass the Bearer option to the header though, as without it the API request will fail.
+We still need to pass the Bearer option to the header, as without it the API request will fail.
 For any mutators, you should set up a proper schema and set the token as appropriate.

 Once the data has been fetched, we then process the JSON and return the data object.